kirchoffpt/karly-sixtyfour/README.md

     - Small optimizations to move generation
     - Smarter time management

+ ### Build
+ To build simply clone and run `nmake` in a x64 Visual Studio command prompt.
+ Alternatively, use the VS2019 IDE to make a project 'from existing code' and select all files in `src` except for `mct.cpp`.

  ##### Named after my friend that is absolutely [terrible at chess](https://lichess.org/@/heatner).
 He was honored.